A portfolio of global stocks designed to benefit from the growing imbalance between water supply and demand.

 - make existing water conveyance networks more efficient to avoid water loss in older cities (such as London and Mexico) where the systems have become dilapidated

 - improve waste water and sewage treatment

 - limit pollution of the water tables

-- BNP Paribas Funds Aqua: An equity fund invested in the stocks of international companies whose business is related to the water sector.
+- BNP Paribas Aqua: An equity fund invested in the stocks of international companies whose business is related to the water sector.
 This includes: water treatment, saving and recycling technologies, the installation, maintenance and renovation of water conveyance networks, and water sanitation and decontamination.
 Such companies are prospering in both emerging and developed countries, and provide investors with a balanced mix of small capitalisation companies that are often innovative players, and large cap companies that are often well-established players.